breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">n.b.
 Not saying anything about the workload, just the architecture - Software 1.0 may still be the dominant paradigm.
 I&#39;m saying there is a binary translation from load/store/jump/branch instructions to sparse BLAS primitives which imposes no constraints on the programming model.</p>&mdash; breandan (@breandan) <a href="https://twitter.com/breandan/status/1278156002240716800?ref_src=twsrc%5Etfw">July 1, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
 </center>

-The second major hurdle is to develop a binary recompiler which translates vector programs into optimized matrix primitives with real datatypes, e.g. `Int`, `Float16`, `Float32`, and run that program on a optimized SIMD architecture.
+The second major hurdle is to develop a binary recompiler which translates vector programs into optimized matrix primitives with real datatypes, e.g. `Int`, `Float16`, `Float32`, and run that program on an optimized SIMD architecture.
 This will be a major engineering undertaking in the next two decades as the world transitions to GPGPU and graph computing.
 Program induction will become an key step in the compilation process and getting these graphs to run quickly.

 The third and final hurdle is to develop robust compiler toolchain for matrix programs, including a transpiler that returns human-readable matrix programs.
 This will require fundamental progress in program synthesis and most likely consume the better half of the next century to fully deploy.